Makers for COVID-19

 Make With Us

 As COVID-19 continues to proliferate and the demand for PPE follows, Makers for COVID-19 has increased its efforts to collaborate with other PPE supplying organizations to help meet that demand.
-We are still making our own PPE though, so you can still join our team to get 3D-print with us.
+We are still making our own PPE, and can't wait to have you join our team.

 Join The Community to Get...

 1:1 guidance by organizers to help new Makers get started

 Access to material discounts and reimbursements for material and shipping costs

 Active community sharing the newest 3D files, printing techniques, information on shortages, and hospitals in need

 Guides to ensure the PPE you make meet the highest medical and sanitation grade possible

 Get access to a database of donation requests curated by highest need so that you can make the most impact